hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 When you create a mapping without a column list, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
 This is to avoid hard to catch mistakes, such as typos.
-If you simply want to return zero results set the `ignoreFileNotFound` option to `true`.
+If you simply want to return zero results, set the `ignoreFileNotFound` option to `true`.
 Note that in this case you must specify the schema.